Bishopstrow / Biscepes truue [diappeared?]

 INFORMATION

-Church/Chapel: Parish Church of St. Adhelm
+Church / Chapel Name: Parish Church of St. Adhelm

-Church Patron Saints: St. Adhelm
+Church Patron Saint(s): St. Adhelm

-Church Location: Bishopstrow, Wiltshire, BA12
+Church Address: Bishopstrow, Wiltshire, BA12

-Location: Wiltshire, South West
+Site Location: Wiltshire, South West, England, United Kingdom

 Directions to Site: Located 3 km SSE of Warminster